TheThinkingHome/device_sentinel/README.md

 - Writes three diagnostic files nightly for whoever maintains the system: the learned-rhythms table (alphabetical, with each device's integration and exclusion status), a one-row-per-device classification table showing whether each device is watched or set aside and why any is excluded from judgment, and a silence-episode record.
 That last one answers a question nothing else can: when a device goes quiet far longer than usual and then speaks again, did it choose to speak, or did a restart or a reconnect make it speak?
 A device that recovers on its own has that quiet time learned as normal, unless it was unreachable long enough for the return to look like someone fixed it by hand, since the integration cannot see a hand on a device and only the length of the outage tells the two apart.
 - An Advanced screen for the settings most people never need: how long a problem must persist before it is sent, how quiet a device must be before its silence is recorded for study, how briefly a device can be unreachable before that counts as real downtime rather than a passing hiccup, how often routine activity is written to disk, and how many days of history to keep, from a month to a year.
 That last one is about memory rather than judgment: detection always reads the most recent two weeks, so a Raspberry Pi keeping thirty days finds exactly what a fast machine keeping a year finds.

-## What is coming
+## On the Roadmap

+These are enhancements found while building the core.
+Some are in progress, some are specified and waiting their turn.

 - Pairing-aware intervention detection: where a coordinator exposes its pairing state, a device that recovers while a pairing window is open is recognized as a hand re-pair rather than a self-recovery, so its silence is not learned.
 Zigbee2MQTT is next; ZHA, Z-Wave, and Matter follow, each reaching its state a different way and each labelled experimental until proven on real hardware.
 - The signal forensics trail: the last signal readings before a device went dark attached to its alert, 40, 32, 24, gone tells you the link died; 200, 201, 200 tells you to look elsewhere.
 The rule is specified; the trail is the next signal step.
 - A battery discharge-velocity flag: catching a cell dropping fast before it reaches the threshold, from the daily-level history already being recorded.
-- Recovery: attempting to revive a stuck device rather than only reporting it.
+- Recovery: attempting to revive a stuck device rather than only reporting it, walking a ladder from the gentlest nudge to the firmest and reporting what it did either way.
+Detection comes first, so nothing is fixed until finding things is proven.

 ## Documentation